davittiw-zz/davittiw/README.md

  ### Tecnologies

-💻 I intend to C, C++ and Python. i will learn other languages as needed.
+📄 I intend to C, C++ and Python.
+I will learn other languages as needed.

 🎮 I want to become a full-stack developer and also work with game development.